GamyTech/bridge-clientid-provider/README.md

 $ npm start
 ```

+It will launch all the migrations, seeds and then start the API server.

+You can then access to it from the local url here -> [http://localhost:3002/api-doc](http://localhost:3002/api-doc)

 ## MySQL Connector
 In the config folder, there is `config.json` to edit according to the credentials of the databse you are using.